Murder convict picked up from 'Bajirao Mastani' set

-Gawli aide convicted for Shiv Sena corporator's 2007 murder, jumped parole in February; arrested by police on set of Sanjay Leela Bhansali's 'Bajirao Mastani', near Pune, where he was working as a spot boy
+Gawli aide convicted for Shiv Sena corporator's 2007 murder, jumped parole in February; arrested on set of Sanjay Leela Bhansali's 'Bajirao Mastani', near Pune, where he was working as a spot boy

 He thought serving tea on the sets of a multi-starrer period film would help him evade the notice of cops.
 But that was not to be.
 Anil Giri (32), who, along with Arun Gawli, was convicted for the murder of Shiv Sena corporator Kamlakar Jamsandekar in March 2007, was arrested yesterday from the sets of Sanjay Leela Bhansali's 'Bajirao Mastani', starring Ranveer Singh and Deepika Padukone.
 He worked as a spot boy on the sets.

 Under-production period drama Bajirao Mastani has been shot across several locations, including Bhor near Pune.
 Pic for representation

 He had managed to evade arrest for over eight months, after jumping parole in February.
 Dahisar police said Anil had sought a 30-day parole on the pretext of performing last rites of his father.
 However, he never returned to the prison after his parole concluded.

 After his arrest by Dahisar police, Anil Giri was booked under Section 224 of the IPC and was handed over to Saki Naka police.
 Later, Saki Naka police produced him in a local court and handed him over to their counterparts at Nashik jail